external-secrets Wasn't Syncing from Azure Key Vault

 - Secrets stored as Kubernetes Secret objects

-- Available to all Kubernetes resources (ConfigMaps, ServiceAccounts, etc.)
+- Available to anything in Kubernetes (ConfigMaps, ServiceAccounts, etc.)

-- Works with GitOps (ExternalSecret defined in Git, actual secret value in Azure)
+- Works with GitOps (ExternalSecret defined in Git, actual value in Azure)

-- Can transform secrets (combine multiple Key Vault secrets into one Kubernetes Secret)
+- Can combine multiple Key Vault secrets into one Kubernetes Secret

-We prefer external-secrets because it integrates better with GitOps and makes secrets available as native Kubernetes objects.
+We went with external-secrets because it fits better with our GitOps setup and makes secrets available as native Kubernetes objects.

 Lessons

-refreshIntervalis not how quickly secrets sync - it's the maximum delay- Changing a secret in Azure doesn't immediately update pods
+refreshIntervalis the maximum delay, not how quickly secrets sync- Changing a secret in Azure doesn't immediately update pods

-- Force syncs by deleting/recreating ExternalSecret or annotating it
+- You can force syncs by deleting/recreating the ExternalSecret or annotating it

-- Pods need restarts to see new secret values
+- Pods need restarts to pick up new secret values